Photo of Noble Park train station with giant letters 'NPK' standing outside

 Students Connect participants were offered learning support, workshops and access to employment support opportunities.

-The City of Greater Dandenong have engaged an urban landscape designer and other contractors to undertake site and feature surveys, consult with local community members and develop detailed designs for new streetscapes.
+The City of Greater Dandenong engaged an urban landscape designer and other contractors to undertake site and feature surveys, consult with local community members and develop detailed designs for new streetscapes.

 The design work seeks to revitalise the street for local traders, including a refresh of footpath frontages on Leonard Avenue and Buckley Street.